HK - Shenzhen - Shanghai(Nanjing - Xitang - Zhouzhuang - Suzhou)

 He himself had met some austrian girls.

 Along with them, we spenta nice 2 days, biking around the countryside, eatingdeliciousfoodat home withalocal lady and dancing on stage at the bars.
 Travel stories and experiences were exchanged.
-Their trip thusfar had been great, yet the girls (all single) weren't lyrical about the boys.
-As one of the girls funnily remarked:

 All western boys in China are moreinterested in chinese girls, yet so are the chinese boys.

 Besides, other than girls, often these chinese guys are preoccupied doing something else!
-They go out togetherandarevery much into dancing, moving in a wayin Belgium you'd probably only see in gay-bars.
+They go out togetherandarevery much into dancing, moving in a wayin Belgium you'd probably only see in

 When there's a pole in the bar (which there very often is), they'll be hanging around it.